- Endoscopic Products and Accessories

 1. Find the most comfortable nasal cannula

 Starting oxygen therapy requires some adjustments, one of which is learning how to properly wear a nasal cannula.
 A nasal cannula is the tube through which you receive oxygen during oxygen therapy.
-A super soft nasal cannula is a flexible tube that is placed under the nose with two tips placed in the nostrils through which oxygen is delivered.
+A soft nasal oxygen cannula is a flexible tube that is placed under the nose with two tips placed in the nostrils through which oxygen is delivered.
 Because oxygen nasal pads are less invasive than face masks and allow patients to speak and eat freely, nasal cannulae are the most popular method of oxygen therapy.
 While finding the correct nasal cannula position is part of the equation, choosing the right size cannula is another important part of ensuring you have the most comfortable nasal cannula.
 If you don't have the correct size and type of nasal cannula, you may experience discomfort from the bridge of your nose with oxygen.

-Since there are different sizes of nasal cannula to choose from, it is important to choose the correct size for the size and shape of the nostril.
+Since there are different oxygen nasal cannula types to choose from, it is important to choose the correct size for the size and shape of the nostril.
 The oxygen nose piece should fit snugly into the nostril without falling off, but it's important to make sure it also doesn't go back too far back into the nostril.
 With proper nasal cannula placement, the oxygen nose pads should feel comfortable when placed in the nostrils without any rubbing or squeezing.
 Once you've found the right oxygen nose pad, it's time to determine the correct nasal cannula position.

 2. Put on the nasal cannula correctly